 The 7/7 bombings in London, in which Islamists killed 52 and injured 700, prompted British authorities to work with Muslims to avoid future violence.

-Deploying an Islamist may have seemed like a original and clever idea but it was neither.
+Deploying an Islamist may have seemed like an original and clever idea, but it was neither.
 Western governments have been allying without success with Islamists for decades.
 Indeed, they have been allying with Ramadan's own family.

 In other words, Western governments have a history of ignoring the Islamists' repulsive ideology and working with them, even strengthening them.

-In a stunning piece of investigative historical research, Ian Johnson, a Pulitzer Prize-winning journalist formerly with the Wall Street Journal, reveals new twists and turns of this drama in his just-released book, A Mosque in Munich: Nazis, the CIA, and the Rise of the Muslim Brotherhood in the West (Houghton Mifflin Harcourt, $27).
+In a stunning piece of investigative historical research, Ian Johnson, a Pulitzer Prize–winning journalist formerly with the Wall Street Journal, reveals new twists and turns of this drama in his just-released book, A Mosque in Munich: Nazis, the CIA, and the Rise of the Muslim Brotherhood in the West.

 The heart of his fascinating study lies in tracing the evolution, much of it in Munich, from old soldiers to new Islamists.
-It's a classic tale of 1950s intrigue, complete with rehabilitated Nazis, CIA-front organizations, and dueling Soviet-American ambitions.
+It's a classic tale of 1950s intrigue, complete with rehabilitated Nazis, CIA front organizations, and dueling Soviet and American ambitions.